 So, once you’ve bewitched a prospective member into joining your credit union, what do you do?
 If you answered, “find another prospective member and get them to join, too!”
 Then congratulations!
 You’ve just become the equivalent of a financial Tinder fling.
 (Love ‘em and leave ‘em, for those who aren’t familiar with Tinder.)

-If you’re good at relationships, you know that you can’t stop being your best self after the early stages of courtship.
-You have to continue to nurture and support that relationship.
+You can’t stop being your best self after the early stages of courtship.
+You must continue to nurture and support that relationship.
 Remind them why the joined with you in the first place.
 Help them grow and become better versions of themselves.
 Show them what you can offer and how you can support them through their life’s journey.

 The best way to keep the flame alive is to continue giving your full effort to the relationship.
 When we say, “remind them why they joined with you in the first place,” we mean almost exactly that.